 Earth's Magnetic Field

 The Earth’s self-sustaining magnetic field is caused by motion of the liquid core of the Earth.
-This magnetic field extends several tens of thousands of kilometres into space, and protects us from the effects of solar wind.

 The description of the magnetic field requires measurements spread around the globe.
 Increasingly, long-term variations are studied by satellite observations, but fixed observatories are essential for studying rapid changes.

+Magnetic data from these observatories is sent to INTERMAGNET, an international organisation that archives and disseminates magnetic observatory data.
 The observatories in New Zealand and Samoa provide the only continuous data from about a 90° arc of the Southern Hemisphere, one eighth of the globe.
 Their continuing operation is essentially a contribution to the world scientific community.